 In most cases, the biggest fish in the industry will not hire a firm that does not maintain E&O insurance.
 These clients are usually involved in very complex, large projects, and they cannot afford to incur any liability whatsoever on them.
 The best way to ensure this is to only do business with companies that are fully insured themselves.

 In order to best serve you, janitorial service insurance is highly specific.
 There are some things that it cannot cover.
-For instance, no janitorial insurance can cover incompetence.
+For instance, no janitorial insurance or janitorial bond can cover incompetence.
 If an employee simply does not know how to use a certain tool and hurts himself, that employee will have to pay the cost of that mistake.
 Fortunately, regulations within the industry make this situation extremely difficult to manifest.

-Other situations that a janitorial policy cannot cover include sexual harassment in the workplace, employees who are physically attacked on site, or undue exposure to hazardous materials or toxic chemicals.
+Other situations that a janitorial insurance program cannot cover include sexual harassment in the workplace, employees who are physically attacked on site, or undue exposure to hazardous materials or toxic chemicals.
 It is best to combine a good janitorial insurance policy with a good workers’ compensation policy to completely protect your workers on site.

 If it is found that your company did not exercise appropriate measures in protecting employees on site, it is possible that your insurance claims may be voided.
-Make it a point to do everything possible to protect your employees from all on site hazards.
+Make it a point to do everything possible to protect your employees from all on-site hazards.
 Employ a training program to ensure that all employees are aware of safety measures on the job.

 In short, remember these basic truths about janitorial insurance: